turboladen/ror_class/d1/1_talking.md

 !SLIDE
 # What You Will Know

-* Some things about Ruby.
+1. Some things about Ruby.
-* Some things about Ruby on Rails.
++ Some things about Ruby on Rails.
-* Some other things.
++ Some other things.

 !SLIDE incremental
 # What You Will Know: Ruby 2.0

-* Why you'd use Ruby
+* Why should I use Ruby?
-* How to set up an environment for Ruby
+* How do I set up an environment for Ruby?
 * Basic Ruby core language
-* Where to look for more info: introspection & docs
+* Where can I find info on Ruby objects?
-* How to extend Ruby
+* How can I extend Ruby for my needs?
-* How to write maintainable code
-* How to do web things with Ruby
+* How can I do web things with Ruby?
+* How can I write code that's maintainable?

 !SLIDE incremental
 # What You Will Know: Rails 4

-* Why you'd use Rails
+* Why should I use Rails?
-* How Rails simplifies web programming
+* How does Rails simplify web programming?
-* How Rails seems like magic, but isn't
+* Why does Rails seems like magic?
-* Rails' components & architecture
+* What are Rails' components & architecture?
-* How to build a web app with Rails
+* How can I build a web app with Rails?
-* How to build a web service (API) with Rails
+* How can I build a web service (API) with Rails?

+.pull-right (cont.)

 !SLIDE incremental
 # What You Will Know: Rails 4 (cont.)

-* How to run background jobs for Rails apps
+* How can I run background jobs for Rails apps?
-* Using authentication & authorization
+* How can I use authentication & authorization in my app?
-* How to use Rails with "other" types of databases
+* How can I use Rails with "other" types of databases?
 * Sass for CSS
 * CoffeeScript for JavaScript